axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 .. note::

-   The permission :bdg-ref-warning:`🔑UserCreateOwnSubstitute <UserCreateOwnSubstitute>` or :bdg-ref-warning:`🔑UserCreateSubstitute <UserCreateSubstitute>` is required to use this feature.
+   Grant either permission :bdg-ref-warning:`🔑UserCreateOwnSubstitute <UserCreateOwnSubstitute>` or :bdg-ref-warning:`🔑UserCreateSubstitute <UserCreateSubstitute>` to allow a user to create their own substitute definitions or create substitute definitions for all users, respectively.

 Change Password
 ---------------